Hellens: History

+The house continued in the Walwyn family, and when William Noble, High Sheriff of Herefordshire, married into the family he added their name to his own.
+The house passed to a great-nephew Edward Walwyn, and his descendant Ely married into the Cooke family.
+Charles Cooke, MP for Hereford between 1893 and 1900, was born at Hellens.
+Between 1909 and 1922 the house was rented by Alec and Ursula Whalley.
+Ursula was the sister of Lascelles Abercrombie, the poet, and Patrick Abercrombie, the town planner.
+In 1930 Blanche Walwyn Cooke sold the house to Lady Helena Gleichen, Queen Victoria's great-niece and friend of Axel Munthe.
+When Helena Gleichen left Hellens, the house was sold to Hilda Munthe.

+Hellens still serves as a family home, but also as a centre for many cultural activities, owned and administered by the Pennington-Mellor-Munthe Charity Trust.
+The Trust supports the distinguished Ledbury Poetry Festival, and its chairman is a long-serving Patron of the festival.
+In addition the Trust created the Hellensmusic festival occurring yearly in May, and a concert programme throughout the year, where musicians of international reputation come to play, relax, and teach talented young students.
+The Trust supports Back to the Wild CIC, a Forest Schools initiative based on the Hellens estate.

 Features

 Hellens is a living monument to much of England's history.
-It contains numerous antiques, including books, furniture, paintings and other decorations.
-There are items associated with Anne Boleyn, Mary Tudor (Mary 1st), Elizabeth I, Charles I and II, Philip Wharton, 1st Duke of Wharton (another family relation), and of the house's inhabitants over the centuries.
+Its collections contain numerous artefacts, including books, furniture, paintings and objets d'art.
+There are items associated with Anne Boleyn, Mary I, Elizabeth I, Charles I, Charles II, Philip Wharton, 1st Duke of Wharton, and of the house's inhabitants over the centuries.
 Among other items, a pardon for Richard Walwyn from Elizabeth I is displayed.

 On one of the window panes of 'Hetty Walwyn's Room', named for Mehitabel, an 18th-century occupant confined there by her mother until her death after a failed elopement, is an inscription attributed to her which reads "It is a part of virtue to abstain from what we love if it will prove our bane".